 The kitchen is equipped with a double ring burner and grill for light snacks or on days when you're not using the barbecue (not very many, we'd imagine!).

-For those that prefer glamping that is a little closer to the original format, there are also two bell tents and a roomy safari tent on offer.
-Kensa, which has a kingsize bed that can split in two and a sofa bed that can also be set for two singles to allow for families or small groups - and Tressa, with a kingsize bed for a more romantic getaway.
-Both come with wood burning stoves and a fire pit.
-These are both serviced by a toilet shower block and a kitchen area in the Wooden Barn.
+For those that prefer glamping that is a little closer to the original format, there are also bell tents and a roomy safari tent on offer.
+Kensa, which has a kingsize bed that can split in two and a sofa bed that can also be set for two singles to allow for families or small groups, with wood burning stoves and a fire pit.
+This is serviced by a toilet shower block and a kitchen area in the Wooden Barn.

-Kemper Safari Tent is ideal for families, with two doubles and two sets of bunk beds, an ensuite bathroom and plenty of space for sociable catch-ups over good food!
+Kemper Safari Tent is ideal for families up up to eight, with two doubles and two sets of bunk beds, an ensuite bathroom and plenty of space for sociable catch-ups over good food!

 For those who prefer walls to canvas, there is also a lovingly converted stone barn that sleeps four people, retaining its many historical features along with more than a touch of contemporary style.
 You'll find oak kitchen units and a washing machine and dishwasher, along with a spaciously comfy lounge that includes a TV and DVD player.